limion/net-playground/README.md

 # net-playground

-Here are simple applications written in Python, C, and JavaScript that were created to get the basic knowledge of low-level network programming and concurrency.
+Here are simple applications written in Python, C, JavaScript and Golang that were created to get the basic knowledge of low-level network programming and concurrency.